Billy Mamaril: National team career

 In 2002, Mamaril and a selection of MBA All-Stars represented the Philippines in the Jones Cup.
 They finished that tournament fifth out of eight teams.

 In 2005, Mamaril was named to the Philippine team that competed in the Brunei Cup since the Philippines was banned from FIBA competitions at the time.
 He also played in a tournament in Qatar and made a return to the Jones Cup with the Philippine team in 2006.

-Player profile

-Mamaril was a blocked shot artist and a good low post operator.
-With his solid frame, he was also known for his physical and rugged defense, holding down imports and players heavier than him.
-During his PBA tenure, he contributed solid numbers and quality minutes as a backup.

 Personal life

 Billy is the son of former PBA player Romy "Mama" Mamaril, who played for five teams from 1980 to 1991.

 His first wife, Christine Bayer-Mamaril, died on July 20, 2018 due to a recurring illness.
 She first experienced a seizure in 2011.
 They had two daughters together, Audrey and Sophia.
 Audrey then died at the age of 15 in 2024.

 Mamaril is now a registered nurse.
 He first thought of becoming a dietician before following in his mother's footsteps and becoming a nurse.
 He studied nursing during his last seasons with San Miguel, and even did first aid Fajardo when he injured his leg.
 After finishing nursing school at Our Lady of Fatima University – Antipolo, he took the nursing board exam in 2022, and passed.